 Graham Reid | | 1 min read

-On Anzac Day I was invited onto National Radio to talk about songs from the era of the Vietnam conflict and rather than going for some of the more obvious ones (Universal Soldier and so on) I picked some of the more vehemently pro-American and patriotic ones (Universal Coward by Jan Berry about draft dodgers).
+On Anzac Day a few years ago I was invited onto National Radio to talk about songs from the era of the Vietnam conflict.
+And rather than going for some of the more obvious ones (Universal Soldier and so on) I picked some of the more vehemently pro-American and patriotic ones (Universal Coward by Jan Berry about draft dodgers).

 Then I moved from the truly creepy Letter to a Buddie and into songs which didn't paint with such a broad brush but made their anti-war feelings known through more human and personal stories.